 “I was able to get the Parks and Parkways Department to bring a water tank, and I went down to a Home Depot a few blocks away and rented an electric generator,” he said.

-“We just did one application, and I think it probably took us a little over three hours,” Adams said.
+“It probably took us a little over three hours,” Adams said.
 “It turned out great.”

 Holmes went back the next day to apply PROSOCO’s Siloxane WB Concentrate, a water repellent to protect the memorial from reoccurring, water-related stains and deterioration.